-Class III Nominees for Election at 2019 Annual Meeting - Nominated to Serve for a Term that Expires in 2022 Age Director Since Phillip L. Cohen (1) Mr. Cohen has served as Director of the Company since 2000.
-He was elected Chair of the Audit Committee in 2003.
-Mr. Cohen has more than 39 years of accounting, auditing and financial reporting experience in a broad range of industries.
-He was a partner with international accounting firm Arthur Andersen & Co.
-LLP from 1965 until his retirement in 1994 and has been a corporate director of several firms (Nortek, Inc., Bike Athletic Co., S/R Industries, Inc.), financial consultant and private trustee since that date.
-He is a former Director and Treasurer of the Greater Boston Convention and Visitors Bureau and is a Director of Kazmaier Associates, Inc. Mr. Cohen brings to the Board of Directors his extensive public accounting and financial industry experience.
-87 2000 Cynthia Croatti Ms. Croatti joined the Company in 1980.
-She has served as Director since 1995, Treasurer since 1982 and Executive Vice President since 2001.
-In addition, she has primary responsibility for overseeing the human resources and purchasing functions of the Company.
-Ms. Croatti brings to the Board of Directors her detailed knowledge of the Company and the Company's industry and her executive leadership experience.
-63 1995 Class II Continuing Directors - Term Expires in 2020 Age Director Since Thomas S. Postek Mr. Postek has served as Director of the Company since 2008.
+Class II Nominees for Election at 2020 Annual Meeting - Nominated to Serve for a Term that Expires in 2023 Age Since Thomas S. Postek 77 2008 Mr. Postek has served as Director of the Company since 2008.
 He is a CFA charter holder and has been affiliated with CIBC Private Wealth Management and its predecessor.
-Mr. Postek is a member of the Board of Directors of Lawson Products, Inc., a publicly traded distributor of fasteners and other industrial supplies.
+Mr. Postek was a member of the Board of Directors of Lawson Products, Inc., a publicly traded distributor of fasteners and other industrial supplies from 2005 to May 2019.
 From 1986 to 2001, Mr. Postek was a partner and principal of William Blair & Company, LLC.
 Mr. Postek brings to the Board of Directors extensive financial industry experience as well as a long-standing understanding of the Company's industry and its competitors.
-76 2008 Steven S. Sintros Mr. Sintros joined the Company in 2004.
+Steven S. Sintros 46 2017 Mr. Sintros joined the Company in 2004.
 Mr. Sintros has served as our President and Chief Executive Officer and a Director since July 2017.
 He previously served as our Chief Financial Officer from January 2009 until January 2018.
 He has overall responsibility for management of the Company.
-Mr. Sintros served as a Finance Manager in 2004 and Corporate Controller from 2005 until January 2009.
+Prior to taking the role of Chief Financial Officer, Mr. Sintros held various financial roles within the Company.
 Mr. Sintros brings to the Board his executive leadership experience and his significant knowledge of, and experience with, the Company and its industry.
+6

-45 2017 Raymond C. Zemlin Mr. Zemlin has served as Director of the Company since January 2017 and as Chairman of the Board since October 2017.
+Raymond C. Zemlin 64 2017

+Mr. Zemlin has served as Director of the Company since January 2017 and as Chairman of the Board since October 2017.
 Mr. Zemlin was a partner in the law firm Goodwin Procter LLP until his retirement in September 2017.
 Mr. Zemlin joined Goodwin Procter LLP in 1980 and became a partner in 1988.
 While at Goodwin Procter LLP, he focused primarily on securities law, mergers and acquisitions, corporate finance and governance matters for public companies.
 Mr. Zemlin brings to the Board of Directors an in-depth knowledge of the Company and the industries in which it operates combined with over 35 years of legal expertise and experience.
-63 2017